Superman (2025) Comic Book Inspirations and Theories for the Sequel

 The film captures all this well, and truly gives us the best, most complete live-action iteration of the character with unparalleled intelligence and deeply personal and philosophical obsession with Superman.
 This is in stark contrast to the early Post-Crisis era or even examples outside comics as far back as Richard Donner's and Gene Hackman's Lex or with Superman & Lois' Lex portrayed by Michael Cudlitz where his personal vendetta with Superman and his own genius is downplayed.
 In this film, Superman is his #1 goal above all else, and while he employs scientists and engineers he is a true genius threat of his own right.

 Back to Superman, we also have a Clark who's the most human he's been on the big screen in live-action.
 Perhaps not quite reaching the depths of Tom Welling and Tyler Hoechlin yet (each having 10 and 4 seasons of TV content respectively), IMO the range of emotions and depths of his character, his beliefs and traits, for me has more than surpassed his predecessors, and I am saying this as someone who is a fan of Christopher Reeve, Brandon Routh and Henry Cavill.
 Back to the film, Clark's Daily Planet persona clearly alludes to Christopher Reeve's but also takes much inspiration from All-Star.
 In general, the personas of "Clark", Superman and the real Clark all align with Morrison's view of the character too.
+In general his humanity, and his vulnerability in his relationship with Lois, are all very All-Star-esque.

 Superman: Birthright

-Next up, another book often cited by James Gunn is Mark Waid and Francis Lenil Yu's Superman: Birthright.
+Next up, another book often cited by James Gunn is Mark Waid and Leinil Francis Yu's Superman: Birthright.
 Like Grant Morrison, Mark Waid is a huge fan of the Silver and Bronze age comics, citing writers like Elliot S!
 Maggin, Cary Bates and Martin Pasko for their works.
 This is Superman's second Post-Crisis origin and perhaps one of if not the first to return many Pre-Crisis elements to the modern era.
 For many this is the definitive comics origin of Superman.

 This marks the return of the genius scientist Lex Luthor, who is not only a master of futuristic and fantastical technology but a renowned astrobiologist who was obsessed with alien life and astronomy as a child.
 Sharing this passion in his hometown was childhood friend Clark Kent.
 For those unaware, the Smallville TV show did not originate Clark and Lex having history together in Smallville, this was a huge part of Pre-Crisis and explored in-depth especially by Elliot S!
 Maggin in his comics and 2 prose novels (Last Son of Krypton and Miracle Monday).
 The tragic and opposite nature of their relationship is captured most in-depth here in comics and has made a comeback in recent years as well.